 Try to keep track of when the discrimination happened.
 Recording specific dates and details will make for a more thorough and accurate investigation of the incident.

 Remember to file your complaint as soon as possible in order to fully protect your legal rights.

-Cooperate fully with the investigation of the claim.
+Cooperate fully with the investigation of the complaint.
 It's important to provide as much detailed information and evidence as possible.

 If your contact information changes after a complaint is filed, you must contact us immediately.
-If we are unable to contact you during an investigation, your claim may be closed.
+If we are unable to contact you during an investigation, your complaint may be closed.

-Your employer is legally prohibited from retaliating against you after you file the claim and is also forbidden from creating a hostile work environment due to a discrimination charge.
+Your employer is legally prohibited from retaliating against you after you file the complaint and is also forbidden from creating a hostile work environment due to a discrimination charge.